 At the public auction, the property is sold, subject to the right of redemption, to the person who offers the lowest interest rate on the tax debt, which can't exceed 18%.
 But if at the sale a person offers a rate of interest less than 1%, or at no interest, that person may, instead of an interest rate, offer a premium over the tax amount due, including assessments and charges, and the home is sold to the bidder who offers to pay the tax amount, plus the highest amount of premium.
 (N.J.
 Stat.
 Ann. § 54:5-32).

-Before the tax lien sale takes place, the tax collector must generally provide you with notice by mail, publication, and posting.
+Before the sale takes place, the tax collector must generally provide you with notice by mail, publication, and posting.

-How the purchaser or municipality starts the foreclosure.
-After the redemption period expires, the foreclosure can start.
-To begin the foreclosure, the purchaser or municipality files a complaint (a lawsuit) with the Superior Court (N.J.
+After the redemption period expires, the purchaser or municipality can begin a foreclosure by filing a complaint (a lawsuit) with the Superior Court.
+(N.J.
 Stat.
 Ann. § 54:5-86).
-The court will eventually enter a judgment, which eliminates your right to redeem (N.J.
+The court will eventually enter a judgment, which eliminates the right to redeem.
+(N.J.
 Stat.
-Ann. § 54:5-87).
+Ann. § 54:5-86, § 54:5-87).

 Property tax liens almost always have priority over other liens, including mortgage liens and deed of trust liens.
 (For purposes of this discussion, the terms "mortgage" and "deed of trust" are used interchangeably.)
 Because a property tax lien has priority, if you lose your home through a tax sale process, mortgages get wiped out.
 So, the loan servicer will usually advance money to pay delinquent property taxes to prevent this from happening.
 The servicer will then demand reimbursement from you (the borrower).